kitten-science/kitten-scientists/docs/current/docs/sections/overview.md

 A _setting_ in KS is most commonly a checkbox.
 When the checkbox is checked, this feature is active.
 If the checkbox is unchecked, the feature is inactive.

-Some settings also come with additional options.
+Some settings also come with additional options, like a [trigger](#triggers) value, or a [limit](#limits).
 These are shown on the same line as the checkbox.
 You can click on these options to change their value.
-Sometimes, these options behave like expando buttons and expand an entire new panel with options.

 ### Settings Lists

-A _settings list_ is a series of settings that have are grouped with each other.
+A _settings list_ is a series of settings that are grouped with each other.
 Sometimes, these lists have tools at the bottom.
 These tools can be any of these:

 1. Enable all options

     Activates everything.

 1. Disable all options

     Turns everything off.

 1. Reset to defaults

-    Set all options to the values that come with KS.
+    Turns everything off, and also resets any options of the settings.

 ### Triggers

 One common option to see is the _trigger_, symbolized by a little lightning :material-lightning-bolt-outline:.
 A trigger usually communicates at which threshold an automation should become active.
 Which resource this threshold refers to, is documented with the individual automations.

 Triggers can be absolute values, or a percentage.
 This percentage then usually refers to your storage capacity for a given resource.
 When you enter a percentage value into KS, it expects you to provide it as a value between `0` and `100`.
 So if you wanted a trigger value at ¾ of your storage capacity, you'd enter `75`.
+Fractions are also supported.

 ### Limits